-Hendrix Genetics has recently been partner in the realisation of an innovative layer farms, which will produce and sell eggs to Lidl, one of biggest European food retail.
+Hendrix Genetics has recently been partner in the realisation of the innovative layer farms Kipster, which will produce and sell eggs to Lidl, one of biggest European food retail.

 The first Kipster farm was officially opened.
 This is the most state-of-the- art layer farm in the world.
 The farm is located on the Wusterveld in the town of Venray.
 This area is intended for innovative agriculture, with an eye for animal welfare and the environment.

-Hendrix Genetics is a proud partner in this concept and will be delivering Dekalb White laying hens to be housed at Kipster.
+Hendrix Genetics is a proud partner in this concept and will be delivering Dekalb White laying hens to be housed at the new farm.

 These are the main innovations realized on one farm: